 Additional informative sources in different languages:

-For information about the Covid-19 situation in Vienna in different languages than German or English, check out this website: www.integrationsfonds.at/coronainfo
+For information about the Covid-19 situation in Austria and FAQs about the virus in general in different languages than German or English, check out this website: www.integrationsfonds.at/coronainfo

 You can also call them on their info hotline if you have any questions about the situation